synchronal/medic-rs/README.md

   specified as a list, the flag will be output once per value.
 - `cd` - change directory before running checks.
 - `env` - environment variables to set when running checks.
+- `manual` - when `true`, the remedy will be printed and medic will quit, even when running in interactive or auto-apply mode.
 - `output` - the output format used by the check, either [`json`](#json-default) or [`stdio`](#stdio)
 - `platform` - an optional list of platforms on which this check should